 In addition, visual financial statements are a powerful way to communicate all your work to anyone in an easy-to-understand and easy-to-access way.
 It will help you discover potential problems or pain points and translate them better to the outside world.

 Now we are sure that companies are responsible for providing three main accounting reports: the cash flow statement, income statement, and balance sheet.
-But there is a catch: How to create these accounting reports in an efficient way?
+But there is a catch: How to create these accounting reports efficiently?

 If the data amount is tiny, you can use Excel to make accounting statements.
 But please keep in mind that Excel has limited processing performance for large amounts of data, and it is hard to update in a real-time manner.

-When it involves a large volume of data, professional software such as FineReport is definitely a better choice.
+When it involves a large volume of data, professional software such as FineReport, Crystal Reports, and Tableau is a better choice.

-Anyone Can Build Impressive Reports Within 10 Minutes
+Anyone Can Build Impressive Accounting Reports Within 10 Minutes

 01 Connect to data sources.

-You can conveniently integrate data from different databases, build and customize reports via the excel-like interface without messy scripting or coding.
-FineReport adopts a drag-and-drop operation and an excel-like interface so that every accountant can get started smoothly.
+You can conveniently integrate data from different databases, and build and customize reports via the Excel-like interface without messy scripting or coding.
+FineReport adopts a drag-and-drop operation and an Excel-like interface so that every accountant can get started smoothly.

 FineReport can connect to various data sources so accountants can integrate raw data to make accounting reports effectively